 Culture drives the organization, and if it is not aligned with the business strategies, it will thwart your organization’s effectiveness.
 Peter Drucker, the founding father of modern business, is often quoted as having said, “Culture eats strategy for breakfast.”

-Research by Quinn & Rohrbaugh (1983) showed two key variables that they describe as competing values that form four basic types of organizational culture.
+Quinn & Rohrbaugh created the Competing Values Framework based on their research (1983), which showed two key variables that form four basic types of organizational culture.

 1) To what extent the organization’s focus is internal (on employees) vs. external (on customers and the market